 2] Run Windows Update troubleshooter

 Running a troubleshooter helps in solving many Windows Update error codes.
-It might help in fixing this Error 0x80070652.
+It might help in fixing this Error code 0x80070652 on Windows PC.
 Given below are the detailed steps for running a troubleshooter:

 For Windows 11